DecisionsDev/odm-embedded-jse-exec/docs/STEPS.md

 ### Step 1.1 - From ODM Rule Designer
 In your decision service project generate the ruleapp archive.

+Select your decision service project in the explorer.
+Right click and select the Rule execution Server > Deploy... item.

 ![Deploy a RuleApp](ODM-RuleDesigner-1.0.png "Concept of operations")

+Now select the decoion service operation for which you want to generate the executable RuleApp archive, and where you choose to write it.

 ![Deploy a RuleApp](ODM-RuleDesigner-1.1.png "Concept of operations")

 ![Deploy a RuleApp](ODM-RuleDesigner-1.2.png "Concept of operations")

+Congratulations.
+Your RuleApp archive has been written.
+In this example under mydeployment.jar name that can be changed.

 ### Step 1.2 - From ODM Decision Center
 Alternatively you can generate the ruleapp archive for your decision service project in Decision Center.